Capillary/api-documentation/source/includes/_cardLoyalty.md

 ### Request Body Parameters
 Parameter | Datatype | Description
 --------- | -------- | -----------
 code* | string | A valid code (supports up to 50 characters) for the card series.
-Only alpha-numeric is allowed. description | string | Description of the  coupon series. type* | enum | Type of the card.
-Value `PHYSICAL` (for physical cards), `DIGITAL` (for digital or soft copies) expiryDays* | int | Validity of the card series in number of days from the day of issual.
+Only alpha-numeric is allowed. name* | string | Name of the card series. type* | enum | Type of the card.
+Value `PHYSICAL` (for physical cards), `DIGITAL` (for digital or soft copies) expiryDays* | int | Validity of the card series in number of days from the day of issual. cardGenerationEnabled | boolean | Pass `true` enable generating automatically for the series, `false` to manually generate cards. isActive | boolean | Pass `true` to activate the series. cardGenerationConfiguration | obj | Configurations of the card series. prefix | string | Starting characters for cards of the series. suffix | string | Ending characters for cards of the series. offset | int | length | int | Length of the cards of the series. type | enum | DEFAULT

  <aside class="notice">Parameters marked with * are mandatory. </aside>